 Upheavals in the Caucasus over the next 300 years caused by the Byzantines and Seljuk Turks triggered mass migrations away from the Armenian’s traditional homeland south toward the Mediterranean.
 Many settled across Anatolia (modern day Turkey) with many ending in Cilicia, joining communities of Armenians that had settled there under Tigranes the Great over 1,000 years before.
 Eventually, the Armenian Kingdom of Cilicia was founded there and prospered through its relations with Western Europe and by serving as a launching site for the Crusades.

 The end of Crusades, the arrival and later Islamization of the Mongols, and repeated invasions, particularly from Egypt by the Muslim Mamluks, weakened and broke the Cilician state in 1375.
-Many of the Armenians there again dispersed, travelling westward and settling is places such as Cyprus, Cairo, Venice, Marseilles, Paris, and Holland.
+Many of the Armenians there again dispersed, traveling westward and settling is places such as Cyprus, Cairo, Venice, Marseilles, Paris, and Holland.

 Although many Armenians migrated, many stayed.
 In fact, the Armenians retained a majority or significant minority in an area stretching from modern Armenia through central Turkey.
 Those who stayed behind, however, suffered under numerous invasions.
 Successive Mongol and Arab rulers ruled over the divided Armenian homeland over the following centuries.
 Starting in the mid-17th century, the Ottomans would rule the west and the Persians controlled the East.
 This would be the case until the 19th century.

 Those who emigrated tended to be those with the means to so.
 The Armenians also tended to form cohesive Armenian communities in their new homelands, and to keep in contact with other Armenian communities elsewhere.
 They also, however, tended to learn the local language and to try integrate.
 This unique position often led the Armenian to become translators and intermediaries.
 The international network of Armenians that developed helped many to excel in trade.
 The international stereotype of the Armenian as a wily businessman reflected a genuine entrepreneurial spirit that permeated Armenian culture.
-It would also, however, lead to discrimination that closely resembled antisemitism.
+It also, however, led to discrimination that closely resembled antisemitism.